-Spending time in natural surroundings is good for our physical health and mental wellbeing.
+Spending time in the natural environment is good for our physical health and mental wellbeing.
 ‘Nature cures’ now feature among the social prescriptions made by GPs.
-Learning about plants and trees is rewarding, as the more you understand the more remarkable the world around is revealed to be.
-And what better way to experience nature than in the company of a seasoned guide?
+Learning about plants and trees is endlessly rewarding; the more you understand the more remarkable the world around you is revealed to be.
+It appeals to our innate preference for nature and living organisms, as outlined within the biophillia hypothesis.